aisingapore/TagUI/README.md

 ```
 ./tagui flow_filename option(s)
 ```
-Extension of flow filename can be no extension, .gui or .txt
+- Extension of flow filename can be no extension, .gui or .txt
+- Browser settings can be configured in tagui_config.txt

 Option|Purpose
 :----:|:------